rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 For example, see the various companies and policies listed at:
 &nbsp;   [Visitors Coverage](https://www.visitorscoverage.com/) .

-Please let us know if you are having difficulty arranging for such medical insurance.
+Let us know if you are having difficulty arranging for such medical insurance.

+Do you have suggestions for improving this web page?
+Let us know by email to ross@rossprogram.org .